 When was the Radeon RX 6000 Series released?

 Like with most GPU launches, the release of the RX 6000 Series was staggered.
 It kicked off with the release of the AMD Radeon RX 6800 and Radeon RX 6800 XT on 18 November 2020, and was followed by the release of the high-end RX 6900 XT on 8 December 2020.
+All are available now, albeit in extremely limited quantities.

 How much does the Radeon RX 6000 Series cost?